TAP TO CALL 401.467.2300

 To have the best chance of avoiding a denial of disability benefits, you should ensure that you have completed your application in full.
 Fortunately, the SSA has a checklist on its website specifying the information that needs to be included on a disability application.

 The first part is the disability application.
 It is designed to ensure that you meet basic eligibility criteria.
 The second part is the disability report.
-It requires detailed information on the medical condition that you are hoping will qualify you to receive benefits.
+It requires detailed information on the medical condition you hope will qualify you to receive benefits.

-You will also need to include the Authorization to Disclose Information form (SSA-827).
-This gives permission for information about your medical condition to be disclosed to the Social Security Administration.
+You must also include the Authorization to Disclose Information form (SSA-827).
+This permits information about your medical condition to be disclosed to the Social Security Administration.

 To prove basic eligibility, you need to include on your disability application: